PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filewriten.rst

 ----

 Specify the file in which the modification will be made.
+This file must exist before any writing will be done.
+If it does not exist, the ``[FileWriteN]`` section will be skipped.

 .. ini-key:: [FileWriteN]:Entry